George Thompson (abolitionist)

-George Donisthorpe Thompson (18 June 1804 – 7 October 1878) was a British anti-slavery orator and activist who toured giving lectures and worked for legislation while serving as a Member of Parliament.
+George Donisthorpe Thompson (18 June 1804 – 7 October 1878) was a British abolitionist and politician who toured giving lectures and worked for legislation while serving as a Member of Parliament.
 He was arguably one of the most important abolitionists and human rights lecturers in the United Kingdom and the United States.

 Early life

 Thompson had little formal education and was largely self-taught.
 In early adulthood, he began a life of professional activism, starting with his role in founding a mutual improvement society at the age of eighteen, as well as his membership in debate societies.
 This suggests an early interest in self-betterment and the issues of the day.
 His father worked aboard a slave trading vessel, and his stories of the horrors of the slave trade planted the issue in the younger Thompson's mind from an early age.
 He recalls the stories that his father told in some of his later writings, recounting his father's observations of the inhumane treatment of slaves.